-One of NSPA's most important goals is to expose our regional members and partners to world-class training and education opportunities.
+One of NSPA's most important goals is to expose our regional members and partners to training and education opportunities.

 Our most exciting offering comes from the National Disaster Life Support Foundation.
 It is delivered at three different levels: